-The film begins with a colony of passengers (roll credits) aboard the Starship Avalon who are en route to a Homestead II, a new planet that takes 120 years to reach.
-After the ship goes through a rough meter shower, a passenger named Jim Preston (Pratt) is awaken 90 years ahead of schedule.
+Passengers begins with a colony of passengers (roll credits) aboard the Starship Avalon who are en route to a Homestead II, a new planet that takes 120 years to reach.
+After the ship goes through a rough meter shower, a passenger named Jim Preston (Pratt) is awakened 90 years ahead of schedule.
 Trapped on a ship by himself, Jim spends over a year alone and is on the verge of suicide.
 He finds the pod of Aurora (Lawrence) who is one of the other 5,000 passengers aboard the ship.
 He decides to wake her up early causing her to suffer the same fate as him, trapped on a ship for the next 90 years by themselves.

 Passengers come across as a billion dollar bottle film.
-You can’t help but think that this idea was thought up not to long after the film Gravity became a hit.
-Chris Pratt carried the load in the first half hour being the only character on-screen outside of a bartender android played by Martin Sheen.
+You can’t help but think that this idea was thought up not too long after the film Gravity became a hit.
+Chris Pratt carries the load in the first half hour being the only character on-screen outside of a bartender android played by Martin Sheen.
 Focusing on his descent into madness, the film mirrors Castaway in space as Jim struggle with the realization that he is doomed to die alone as no one will be able to help him.

 Part of me thinks this movie would have much better with a creative change or if the plot was more similar to something like Dead Space and focused more on the Sci-fi aspect of the film.
-Of course seeing how bad video game movies are it’s probably a good thing they didn’t go down that route.
+Of course, seeing how bad video game movies are it’s probably a good thing they didn’t go down that route.
 The few actors in the film simply can’t overcome the writing shortfalls.